BIOLIFE and are registered trademarks of Baxalta Incorporated. Takeda and

 This waiting period is usually in place to ensure that the tattoo or piercing has healed completely and there is no risk of infection.

 A recent tattoo or piercing that occurred outside the United States may affect your eligibility to donate.
 If the tattoo was done in a regulated and licensed establishment, it might not be cause for concern.
+State-regulated tattoo and piercing shops have strict rules to keep things clean and safe.
 However, tattoos done in unregulated settings, such as a tattoo done at home or performed by a friend, even in the United States, could potentially raise issues related to health and safety.

 If so, the donation center will more than likely defer your donation of plasma for a period of time until there are no longer any signs of infection.

 The primary concern for BioLife donation centers is the health and safety of both the donor and the recipient.
-If your tattoo or piercing is fully healed, 4 months have passed since received, doesn't show any signs of infection, and doesn't pose a risk to the donation process, you might be eligible to donate plasma.
+If your tattoo or piercing is fully healed, 4 months have passed since you received it, doesn't show any signs of infection, and doesn't pose a risk to the donation process, you might be eligible to donate plasma.

-It's important to contact your local BioLife plasma donation center to inquire about their specific guidelines regarding tattoos, piercings, and donation.
-They will be able to provide you with accurate and up-to-date information based on their policies.
+If you have additional questions, it's important to contact your local BioLife plasma donation center to inquire about specific guidelines regarding tattoos, piercings, and donation.
+They will be able to provide you with accurate and up-to-date information.